felixsidzed/veryCoolScripts/README.md

-# [!NOTE]:
+> [!WARNING] NOTE:
-all of the scripts are made for educational purposes and for me to learn lua. i am not responsible for any damage this can do/did.
+> all of the scripts are made for educational purposes and for me to learn lua. i am not responsible for any damage this can do/did.

 # very cool very good scripts
 very cool scripts for roblox mostly tsbg yes